Alleged mistress of Ratile Mabitsela's late hubby accused of disrespect

 - Rumours on X were swirling that a woman, Neo Tsele, was romantically linked to the late Lehlogonolo Mabitsela

-Lehlogonolo Mabitsela's passing left his former wife, Ratile Mabitsela in mourning and another party recently entered the picutre.
-The Mommy Club star's former sister-in-law implied there was more to Lehlogonolo Mabitsela's passing.
+Lehlogonolo Mabitsela's passing left his former wife, Ratile Mabitsela in mourning and another party recently entered the picture.
+The Mommy Club star was trending after former sister-in-law implied there was more to Lehlogonolo Mabitsela's passing.

 Neo Tsele allegedly photoshops Lehlogonolo Mabitsela

-X user @saealenkosixx shared photos alleging that Neo Tsele was sharing photos of Lehlogonolo Mabitsela on her Instagram Close Friends which were presumably leaked.
+X user @sanelenkosixx shared photos alleging that Neo Tsele was sharing photos of Lehlogonolo Mabitsela on her Instagram Close Friends, which were presumably leaked.
 In the posts, Neo declared:

 PAY ATTENTION: stay informed and follow us on Google News!